DevOrtega/Fruits_Crud_Frontend/README.md

 # FruitsCrudFrontend

-This project is a CRUD to satisface Fruits_Crud_Backend
+This project is a CRUD to satisfies Fruits_Crud_Backend API REST (Laravel Passport)

 # Demo